mantidproject/mantid/docs/source/algorithms/SetSample-v1.rst

 - ``Name``: The name of the predefined kit (required)
 - ``Container``: The id of the container within the predefined kit. (required if there is more than one container defined for the kit).

-The name of a kit is must be unique for a given instrument.
+The name of a kit must be unique for a given instrument.
 The following procedure is used when trying to find a named definition, e.g ``CRYO-01``:

 - check the instrument name on the input workspace: